 For the following steps, you must change the default password and assign the KX III its IP address at the Local Console.

-All other steps can be performed either from the Local Console, or the KX III Remote Console via a supported web browser using the KX III's default IP address.
+All other steps can be performed either from the Local Console, or the KX III Remote Console in a web browser using the KX III's IP address.